KarolinDuerr/BA-SagaPattern/EventuateTram/README.md

 ### MySQL database

-The eventuate database with its different tables can be accessed with the following information, which is also included in the `docker-compose.yaml` file:
+The eventuate database, with its different tables, can be accessed with the following information, which is also included in the `docker-compose.yaml` file:

 - User: mysqluser